nathanrreed/Azurum-Miner/README.md

 Adds 5 Levels of Miners each with the ability to mine a specific tier of ore.
 Each tier contains more valuable ores.
 There is also a mini levelling system inside the miners to upgrade aspects of their operation

+### Adding ore types to the miner

+---

+> To add ores to a miner level add to the item tag for miner_ore_tier1_tag, miner_ore_tier2_tag, etc they will be added to the corresponding tier of miner and all subsequent tiers.

 Licensed under MIT License